-- 1 EIS predictions for threatened species, threatened populations and endangered ecological communities are summarised in Section 4.1 of the Biodiversity Management Plan. - 2 Baseline amphibian surveys did not identify the presence of Red-crowned Toadlet (Pseudophryne australiacus) (listed as Vulnerable under the BC Act) within the LW S1A-S6A Study Area.
+1 EIS predictions for threatened species, threatened populations and endangered ecological communities are summarised in Section 4.1 of the Biodiversity Management Plan.

+2 Baseline amphibian surveys did not identify the presence of Red-crowned Toadlet (Pseudophryne australis) (listed as Vulnerable under the BC Act) or Giant Burrowing Frog (Heleioporus australiacus) (listed as Vulnerable under the BC Act and EPBC Act) within the LW S1A-S6A Study Area.
 Red-crowned Toadlet and Giant Burrowing Frog were recorded during the Tahmoor Amphibian Monitoring Program in 2013, outside the Study Area for LW S1A-S6A.
 Giant Burrowing Frog was recorded at Hornes Creek (Niche, 2018a).
-If recorded in the future during amphibian monitoring, the presence of threatened frog species would be reported, and further investigations will be initiated to determine ongoing presence of threatened species in the locality and associated TARPs are required. - 3 During the 2020 biodiversity surveys, there were 11 threatened fauna species encountered within the LW S1A-S6A Study Area (Niche 2020).
+If recorded in the future during amphibian monitoring, the presence of threatened frog species would be reported, and further investigations will be initiated to determine ongoing presence of threatened species in the locality and assess whether updates to the BMP and associated TARPs are required.

+3 During the 2020 biodiversity surveys, there were 11 threatened fauna species encountered within the LW S1A-S6A Study Area (Niche 2020).
 Potential habitat for these species within the Tahmoor South EIS Project Area, includes riparian hollow-bearing trees, potential overhangs (only two cliff lines are being monitored within the project area), and disused buildings.
 No caves were encountered during surveys completed by Niche, nor have any caves been reported by MSEC (2018).
-Furthermore, cliff line environments which may indicate cave-like habitat, are generally limited to the Nepean River to the north of the Study Area with some scattered cliff lines along the Dogtrap Creek, and Hornes Creek.
-Given the cliffs are located outside the predicted limit of subsidence as a result of the extraction of LW S1A-S6A, the probability that cave roosting habitat would be impacted is very low.
-Furthermore, no hollow-bearing trees, bridges or culverts within the Study Area that provide roosting habitat for threatened bats are likely to be substantially impacted by subsidence.
-As such, roosting habitat for threatened microbats is unlikely to affect any resources or habitat features on which these species depend such that it would result in any measurable changes to their breeding or foraging behaviour or habitat.
-Further, individuals have not been incidentally encountered during other baseline monitoring surveys (irregular occurrence in the study area).
-Therefore, as these threatened fauna species are considered highly mobile (consisting of bats and birds) and the species (and habitat) is considered unlikely to be impacted by mining practices, they have not been addressed further in the biodiversity TARPs.
-4 Threatened flora species monitored are Pomaderris brunnea, Persoonia bargoensis and Grevillea parviflora.
+Furthermore, cliff line environments which may indicate cave-like habitat, are generally limited to the Nepean River to the north of the Study Area with some scattered cliff lines are being monitored within the Study Area that provide roosting habitat for threatened bats are likely to be substantially impacted by subsidence.
+As such, roosting habitat for threatened microbats is unlikely to be impacted by the extraction of LW S1A-S6A.
+Subsidence is unlikely to affect any resources or habitat features on which these species depend such that it would result in any measurable changes to their breeding or foraging behaviour or habitat.
+Further, individuals have not been incidentally encountered during surveys (irregular occurrence in the study area).
+Therefore, as these threatened fauna species are considered highly mobile (consisting of bats and birds) and the species (and habitat) is considered unlikely to be impacted by mining practices, they have not been addressed further in the biodiversity TARPs.4 Threatened flora species monitored are Pomaderris brunnea, Persoonia bargoensis and Grevillea parviflora.